okx/okexchain-docs/docs/getting-start/install-okchain.md

 export GO111MODULE=on
 cd okchain && make install
 ```
-In Windows, you can execute the below commands on PowerShell to set the environment variable `GO111MODULE`.
+Under Windows, you can execute the below commands on PowerShell to set the environment variable `GO111MODULE`.
 ```shell script
 # Enable the go modules feature
 $env:GO111MODULE="on"